mayabeklein/maya-MARIA/TECHNICAL_SYSTEMS_GUIDE.md

     3.  **Set Privacy:** Configure all premium videos to "Hide from Vimeo" and allow embedding only on specific domains.
 -   **Cost:** ~₪250/month.

 ### 3.3.
-Payment Processing: **Meshulam**
+Payment Processing & Invoicing: **iCount**

--   **Role:** Securely processes credit card payments from customers.
+-   **Role:** Processes credit card payments AND automatically generates invoices (חשבונית מס/קבלה).
--   **Why Meshulam:** It is a leading Israeli payment gateway, ensuring high acceptance rates for local credit cards and compliance with Israeli regulations.
-It integrates well with other systems via Zapier.
+-   **Why iCount:** You already have 13+ active payment pages processing 3,406+ sales.
+It handles payments, invoicing, accounting, and recurring billing all in one system.
+No need for a separate payment processor.
 -   **Key Setup Tasks:**
-    1.  **Create Business Account:** Register and get approved.
+    1.  **Verify Webhook/API:** Check if iCount can send webhooks to Zapier when a payment is successful.
-    2.  **Integrate with Smoove/Zapier:** Connect Meshulam to trigger automations upon successful payment.
+    2.  **Create New Payment Pages:** Set up pages for the new digital products (Recipe Collection ₪97, etc.).
-    3.  **Configure Products:** Set up each of the 12 digital products with its price.
+    3.  **Test Zapier Integration:** Connect iCount to Zapier to trigger product delivery automations.
-    4.  **Test Transactions:** Run several test payments to ensure the entire flow works.
+    4.  **Document Payment URLs:** Save the unique payment links for each product to embed in Smoove landing pages.
--   **Cost:** 2.9% + ₪1.50 per transaction (no monthly fee).
+-   **Cost:** ₪99-299/month (already paying) + 2.5-3% transaction fees.

 ### 3.4.
 Design: **Canva Pro**